LDAWG-a11y/a11yWebApp/src/guides/guide-14.md

 ---
-title: "The fourteenth guide"
+title: The fourteenth guide
-summary: "A super useful guide about doing that thing that makes the other thing accessible to everybody"
+summary: A super useful guide about doing that thing that makes the other thing accessible to everybody
+author: jbloggs
 date: 2022-09-15
-author: jbloggs
 tags:
-  - Screen reader
   - Android
   - iOS
   - MacOS
+  - Screen reader
   - Windows
 ---